objcio/articles/2014-05-01-custom-container-view-controller-transitions.md

 There are a [lot of methods](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewControllerContextTransitioning_protocol/Reference/Reference.html), though, and they are all required.
 But we can ignore some of them for now, because we are currently only supporting non-interactive transitions.

-Just like the framework does, we define a private `NSObject <UIViewControllerContextTransitioning>` class.
-In our specialized case, we create a private `_TransitionContext` class and implement the initializer like this:
+Just like UIKit, we define a private `NSObject <UIViewControllerContextTransitioning>` class.
+In our specialized case, it is the `PrivateTransitionContext` class, and the initializer is implemented like this:

 ```objc
 - (instancetype)initWithFromViewController:(UIViewController *)fromViewController toViewController:(UIViewController *)toViewController goingRight:(BOOL)goingRight {